Harley Fuel Elbow Replacement

 In order to remove the original fuel inlet you must first break off the plastic molded elbow.
 Don't be shy, get out your favorite hammer or pliers and simply snap the plastic portion off of the carb.
 It is important to first note the angle/position of the original elbow so the fuel line is routed correctly when reinstalling a new elbow.

-DO NOT REMOVE THE INLET FROM THE CARBURETOR USING VICE GRIPS.
+DO NOT REMOVE THE INLET FROM THE CARBURETOR USING DRILL OR VICE GRIPS.

 This could damage the body or distort or broaden the hole where the new inlet presses into.

 Once the plastic is removed only the brass inner portion of the elbow will remain.
-Some have had luck pulling this piece out with vise grips and brute stength, but more often than not this only results in the brass piece spining endlessly and wearing the hole to the point where the replacement fitting does not fit tight and requires a sealant.
+Some have had luck pulling this piece out with vise grips and brute stength, BUT DON'T!
+More often than not this only results in the brass piece spining endlessly and wearing the hole to the point where the replacement fitting does not fit tight and requires a sealant.
 Below is listed the tools and technique for pulling the fuel elbow insert with ease.

 |Basic tools required: